 Memories of past oppression by the same type of people filled his cool calculating mind.

 “Master…” Hasen muttered, dissipating and retreating into the ring out of fear.
-The blood-lust emitted by its master was one it had not felt ever since that fateful day outside of Veratoraliz.
+The bloodlust emitted by his master was one he had not felt ever since that fateful day outside of Veratoraliz.

-Having seen what just happened, the two students were frozen in place.
-Terror like never before constricted them and refuse to let them escape.
-Their previous feasible outlook of defeating the child via ambush had evaporated.
-An oppressive presence now coiled about and encircled the two as if to choke the life out of them.
+Having seen what just happened, the two students stood frozen in place.
+Terror like never before constricted them and refused to let them escape.
+Their previous feasible outlook of defeating the child—via ambush—had evaporated, and an oppressive presence now coiled about and encircled the two as if to choke the life out of them.

-Watching the child slowly stalking towards them, they noticed.
+Watching the child slowly stalk toward them, they finally noticed it.

-His usual calm demeanor was all but gone.
-His body was enveloped by a thin visible film of pure mana, streaking a pale blue here and there as it reflected the sunlight.
-His childish eyes were dark and lacked any innocence; Inside them lurked the broken shadow of death.
+The boy’s usual calm demeanor was all but gone.
+His body was enveloped by a thin visible film of pure mana, streaking a pale blue here and there as it reflected the sun.
+His previously childish eyes were dark and lacked any innocence.
+Inside them, lurked the broken shadow of death.